Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 C is designed to be fast, simple, and easily implementable; this is why C does not require any detection of out-of-bounds states.
 Consequentially C cannot define a behavior for a state that isn't detected.
 The behavior must be undefined.

 It is a common misconception that all undefined behavior in the standard stems from oversights, or to the standard body's failure to agree on an appropriate behavior.
 The above example clearly shows that it is not practical to define any consistent behavior for out-of-bounds array access without imposing considerable burden on the implementation to detect the state.
-The cost of detecting an erroneous state prevents the language from defining any behavior should it occur.
+The cost of detecting an erroneous state prevents the language from defining any behavior should it

 Furthermore, if the standard were to require a program to exit on an out-of-bounds write, then the following piece of code would become a valid way to exit a program: